ErikEJ/EFCorePowerTools/src/GUI/efcpt/readme.md

 You can use the following filter expressions:

-- `*`: Exclude all objects in section unless `"exclude": false` is explicitly set.
+- `*`: Exclude all objects in section.
 Overrides all other filters.
 - `abc*`: Exclude all objects in section that *starts* with `abc`.
 Multiple filters allowed.
 - `*xyz`: Exclude all objects in section that *ends* with `xyz`.
 Multiple filters allowed.
 - `*mno*`: Exclude all objects in section that *contains* `mno`.
 Multiple filters allowed.

+Filters will apply unless `"exclude": false` is explicitly set for a database object.

 All filters are case sensitive.